zh-jq/tongsuo-src-rs/README.md

-# openssl-src
+# tongsuo-src

-This crate contains the logic to build OpenSSL and is intended to be consumed by the `openssl-sys` crate.
+This crate contains the logic to build Tongsuo and is intended to be consumed by the `openssl-sys` crate.
 You likely in theory aren't interacting with this too much!

+# About this fork

+This crate is based on [openssl-src-rs](https://github.com/alexcrichton/openssl-src-rs).

 # License